 Another benefit of online learning is that it is often less expensive than attending a conference or in-person training.
-The overhead for online training is much lower because there isn't the cost of renting a space and materials, so you can usually find online PD for reasonable prices.
+The overhead for online training is much lower because there isn't the cost of renting a space and materials, so you can usually find online professional development options for reasonable prices.

 Typically, those professional development opportunities that provide certificates cost a little more than those that don't, but the costs can be reasonable.

-Another great benefit of online professional development is you can go back and revisit it as you start implementing the ideas.
+A third great benefit of online professional development courses is you can go back and revisit it as you start implementing the ideas.
 Often times ideas seem great or you think you have a good understanding, but questions arise once you start to use your learning in the classroom.